 Istria Valley – The lush valley is a World Heritage Site where you’ll find the famous Alberobello trulli that stand in rows like little white beehives.
 These tiny dry stone dwellings used to house seven or eight people from the 16th century.
 Many have now been turned into homes or hotels for hip Puglia holidays.

 On a much more grand scale are the centuries-old fortified farmhouses, masserie, many of which have been restored into luxury hotels set amongst huge groves of ancient olive trees.
-This region produces more than half of Italy’s olive oil so plenty of Puglia holidays include tours of local olive presses where you can taste different olive varieties.
+This region produces more than half of Italy’s olive oil so many of Puglia holidays include tours of local olive presses where you can taste different varieties.

 Where to eat